microsoft/uf2/README.md

 It is also possible to use the UF2 format as a container for one or more regular files (akin to a TAR file, or ZIP archive without compression).
-This is useful when the embedded device being flashed runs some sort of operating system with file support.
+This is useful when the embedded device being flashed sports a file system.

+The program to run may reside in one of the files, or in the main flash memory.

 In such a usage the `file container` flag is set on blocks, the field `fileSize` holds the file size of the current file, and the field `targetAddr` holds the offset in current file.

+The `not main flash` flag on blocks should be ignored when the `file container` is set.

 The file name is stored at `&data[payloadSize]` (ie., right after the actual payload) and terminated with a `0x00` byte.
 The format of filename is dependent on the